jestjs/jest/website/versioned_docs/version-27.1/CLI.md

 Deletes the Jest cache directory and then exits without running tests.
 Will delete `cacheDirectory` if the option is passed, or Jest's default cache directory.
 The default cache directory can be found by calling `jest --showConfig`. _Note: clearing the cache will reduce performance._

+### `--clearMocks`

+Automatically clear mock calls, instances and results before every test.
+Equivalent to calling [`jest.clearAllMocks()`](JestObjectAPI.md#jestclearallmocks) before each test.
+This does not remove any mock implementation that may have been provided.

 ### `--collectCoverageFrom=<glob>`

 A glob pattern relative to `rootDir` matching the files that coverage info needs to be collected from.